-Individual licences can also be purchased for online analytes to assist in the development of Internal Quality Control (IQC).
-Gamete-Expert is not a UKAS accredited company and so the reports they issue are not UKAS accredited.
+Individual logins can also be purchased for online analytes to assist in the development of Internal Quality Control (IQC).
+These are generated by Gamete-Expert and are based on a ranking system of results from all the logins in the schemes.